MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/use-the-accelerometer.md

 ---
 ms.assetid: F90686F5-641A-42D9-BC44-EC6CA11B8A42
 title: Use the accelerometer
-description: Learn how to create a simple app that relies on a single sensor, the accelerometer, to respond to user movements. ms.date: 06/06/2017 ms.topic: article
+description: Learn how to create a basic app that relies on a single sensor, the accelerometer, to respond to user movements. ms.date: 06/06/2017 ms.topic: article
 keywords: windows 10, uwp